With our Hearts game, you can:

 Once all the cards are played, the winner is announced.
 The winner is the person who has the least number of points.

 If a player has all the hearts and the Queen of Spades, they are said to "shoot the moon" - in this case, that player gets zero points and other players get 26 points added to their total.
 Thus, the player who shot the moon wins the round.

 The overall game is won once a player scores 100 points across rounds.

 Hearts was introduced in the United States in the 1880s.
 However, it is derived from a European game called Reversi which was popular in the 17th and 18th centuries.
 It recently took off in popularity when Windows 3 included Hearts in their operating system in 1992, and later various internet sites like Solitaired developed the game for online use.
 Windows 8 discontinued Hearts in 2012.

 The objective of Hearts is to end the game with the fewest points possible by picking and choosing when’s best to win ‘tricks’, while making sure you steer clear of as many hearts as possible.

 This is because, at the end of the game, each player’s score is totalled based on which cards they’re left with (see 'how do you keep score in Hearts?’).

-Despite being a game partly defined by luck, it is ultimately down to the player’s skill that makes the difference between losing and coming out victorious.
+Despite being a game partly defined by luck, it is ultimately down to the player’s skill and strategy that makes the difference between losing and coming out victorious.
 Choosing the best card in your hand at the right time will make all the difference to your score.